Let Your Dreams Begin

 For example, saying, “I’m so proud of you for going back to school; let’s figure out how to balance chores so you have time to study,” builds support.
 On the flip side, saying, “If you do that, you’ll have no time for me,” discourages growth.
 Healthy independence also means celebrating your partner’s time with friends or solo pursuits without resentment, showing joy for their choices rather than reacting with anger or withdrawal.

-#3 – Are there Open Communication and Clear Boundaries
+#3 – Is There Open Communication and Clear Boundaries?

 Healthy relationships also rely on open dialogue and well-defined boundaries.
 This includes using “I” statements, like, “I feel uneasy when plans change at the last minute,” instead of blame-filled language, such as, “You never care about my time.”
 It also means listening to feedback without defensiveness and clarifying misunderstandings.
 For example, saying, “When you didn’t text back, I wondered if you were upset – was that the case?” helps avoid assumptions.